 Danielle West, Elizabethtown, Kentucky: Gold Award

-How many: She built one Library using the Kit to build an Amish Shed sold by Little Free Library.
+How many: She built one Library using a Little Free Library Kit sold by Little Free Library.

 Funding: Danielle could not directly solicit funds, so she asked her mother to reach out to friends, family, and church members on her behalf.
 She also ran a fundraiser selling bed linens.